-Antonio Frasconi was a printmaker, illustrator and woodcut master born in Argentina and raised in Uruguay.
-He first exhibited drawings in 1939 at the Ateneo in Montevideo and studied printmaking with various artists.
-In 1945 he went to New York on a one-year scholarship to the Art Students League.
+Printmaker, illustrator and woodcut master Antonio Frasconi was born in Argentina and grew up in Uruguay.
+Frasconi first exhibited drawings in 1939 at the Ateneo in Montevideo.
+He studied printmaking with various artists and in 1945, received a scholarship to attend the Art Students League, New York.
 Frasconi represented Uruguay at the 1968 Venice Biennale.
-A citizen of both Uruguay and the United States, Frasconi was the Distinguished Teaching Professor of Visual Arts and the State University of New York at Purchase.
-In 1952 he received a Guggenheim Foundation Award and in 1969 he was named a National Academician by the New York Academy of Design.
+He was named a National Academician by the New York Academy of Design the following year.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 The technical storage or access that is used exclusively for statistical purposes.The technical storage or access that is used exclusively for anonymous statistical purposes.
 Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.

 The technical storage or access is required to create user profiles to send advertising, or to track the user on a website or across several websites for similar marketing purposes.